 This essay is about the effects of technology in our lives.
-It states that our current workforce is not equipped with the skills it needs for modern-day jobs or lack of them.
-The new discipline Aoun is suggesting in the essay is ‘Humanics’ which can be divided into three main literacies, Technological Literacies, Data Literacies and Data Literacies.
+It states that our current workforce is not equipped with the skills it needs for modern day jobs.
+The new discipline Aoun suggests in the essay is ‘Humanics’ which can be divided in to three main literacies, Technological Literacies, Data Literacies and Data Literacies.

-Firstly, she talks about how creative thinking can be encouraged by the way we teach.
-Pure creative talent is a gift that only very few people in the world have but by being encouraged to think divergently it can develop creative thinking method.
+Firstly, Aoun talks about how creative thinking can be encouraged through the way we teach.
+Pure creative talent is a gift that only very few people in the world have but by being encouraged to think divergently a student can develop creative thinking method.
 Divergent thinking is the creation of multiple responses in a flow of ideas and is associated with playfulness and willingness to take risks.
 It is the

 Our current educational system does not encourage divergent thinking and is said to ‘kill creativity by stigmatising wrong answers’.
-I found the TED TALK by Ken Richardson extremely interesting.
-Sir Ken Robinson says ‘We don’t grow into creativity.
+I watched a TED TALK video by Ken Richardson which I found extremely interesting.
+Ken says ‘We don’t grow into creativity.
 We grow out of it, or rather we get educated out of it’ I work with a student studying IVM at LCC and he has Aspergers, he is an instinctively creative person and I am curious to think about how his disability may affect the way he thinks creatively.
-We are told the knowledge of facts makes us clever or smart but I believe the ability to think divergently and creatively is an important skill to teach my students.
-Currently, I think schools and universities could be doing more to teach students to think creatively as it will be invaluable to them in work and personal life.
+We are told the knowledge of facts makes us clever or smart but I believe the ability to think divergently and creatively is an important skill to teach our students.
+Currently I think schools and universities could be doing more to teach students to think creatively as it will be invaluable to them in work and personal life.

 The new literacies arise from technology e.g. texts, blog, social network.
-These digital forms alter and extend our modern-day communication.
-The ability to read and write used to mean power and freedom, now the ability to network with both other humans and machine is of similar value and allow us to use the digital world to its fullest potential.
+These digital forms change the way we communicate.
+The ability to read and write used to mean power and freedom, now the ability to network with both humans and machines has a similar value.

 Data literacies in short in the collection of information and how to read it.
-The ability to read data can be extremely important in educating ourselves and becoming a way of advancing our knowledge.
+The ability to read data can be extremely important in educating ourselves and advancing our knowledge.
 Aoun gives the example of being able to foresee ‘the spread of a virus across a continent to an individual’s dating preferences.’
 P.57

 Human Literacies is interacting with other humans.
 The ability to socially commutate and engage with others.
-I think this is the most important literacy because an office or university can have all the facilities and technology but if it cannot create personal relationships within their society it will not succeed in the modern world.
+I think this is the most important literacy.
+An office or university can have all the right facilities and technology but if it cannot create personal relationships within their society it will not succeed.
 Diversity is essential in human literacy for students to learn to their full potential.

-Critical Thinking is about thinking over ideas in a skillful way and then applying them to create something new.
-Critical thought has many different layers; for example, the understanding and applying of facts to a question or understanding how people are motivated or how emotions can affect them.
-When all these are applied to the context of a situation is a person fully critically thinking.
+Critical Thinking is ‘thinking over an idea in a skilful way and then applying them to create something new.
+Critical thought has many different element; for example, the understanding and applying of facts to a question or understanding how people are motivated or how emotions can affect them.
+When all these are applied to the context of a situation, a person is critically thinking.
 If a problem can be answered in a couple of yes and no answers a computer could resolve the issue but many real-world problems require critical thinking.

-What these few captures explain to me is that a student does not come to a university to learn by just reading books or researching the internet.
-They learn from each other, seminars and experimentation.
-This involves teaching across subject areas on a project with experience in real life.
+What these few captures explain to me is that a student does not come to university to learn from books or researching the internet.
+They learn from each other, from seminars and experimentation in the workshops.
+This involves teaching across subject areas on a project that are engaged with real life experience.

-In the new model of learning it tells us students want to know how and what they are learning the lessons or skills we are teaching.
+The ‘new model of learning’ tells us students want to know ‘what and why’ they are learning the lessons or skills we are teaching.
 This can be done by clearly indicating what is excepted of them in a curriculum.
-Each lesson states the learning outcomes and how to build on system thinking and critical thinking.
-Students need to be able to understand how these new forms of teaching will help them in their goals not simply at university but in life.
-The main point that I understood from this text was although technology is enabling us to do more and more tasks a human would normally do, it/they cannot think creativity.
+Each lesson states the learning outcomes and how to build on their system and critical thinking.
+Students need to be able to understand how these new forms of teaching will help them in their goals not simply at university but industry.
+The main point that I understood from this text was that although technology is able to do more and more tasks a human would normally do, it/they cannot think creativity.
 Humans think creatively and have many ‘oceans of knowledge to cross’.
 This is showing the importance of teaching of thinking creatively and understand not only what technologies can do but what it cannot do.